jxlester/smaSite/README.md

-# smaSite
+# SMA Website Project
-all documents for the Student Marketing Association Website at WWU
+All documents for the Student Marketing Association Website at WWU